Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Introduction

-In this paper, we apply AHP to our remote sensing datasets to assess the vulnerability of the river Ganga to pollution loads along a 1,330 km stretch of the river.
+In this paper, we apply AHP to our remote sensing datasets to assess the vulnerability of the river Ganga to pollution along a 1,330 km stretch of the river.
 We cover the problem formulation, results and inferences of AHP.
-We also include a deep-dive on each shortcoming of AHP in the context of Climate Modelling, addressing the list set forth by \cite{13}.
+We also include an analysis of each shortcoming of AHP in the context of remote sensing, addressing the list set forth by Munier and Hontoria \cite{13}.
 We share whether each shortcoming was applicable to our problem statement, while suggesting and attempting alternative solutions to counteract the shortcomings.
-Through this dialogical process, we have arrived at two novel decision making approaches inspired by AHP, namely Nested AHP and 1-N AHP.
-The methodological contributions of this research are, at one level, these new variants of AHP we propose; and at another level, the demonstration of how incremental evaluation of the AHP process and its shortcomings relative to a given problem can reveal application-specific permutations of the original.
-Finally, we report the pollution vulnerability evaluation of the river Ganga produced by these processes.
+Through this dialogical process, we have arrived at two novel decision making approaches inspired by AHP, namely 1-N AHP and Fuzzy 1-N AHP.
+The methodological contributions of this research are, at one level, the utilization of AHP variants to constrain process uncertainties; and at another level, the demonstration of how incremental evaluation of the AHP process and its shortcomings relative to a given problem can reveal application-specific permutations of the original (i.e., a variant (or a combination of variants) might work better for one problem, while another variant(s) might work for another problem, depending upon the most important shortcomings a decision maker might want to address in their use-case).
+Finally, we report a pollution vulnerability evaluation of the river Ganga along a 20-km wide riverscape produced by these processes (e.g., AHP provided an overall assessment of vulnerability, ANP and Nested AHP further highlighted areas of potential interest, and fuzzy analyses showed factor sensitivity to rank reversal as well as locations sensitive to shifts in vulnerability due to factor weight variability).